AI Glossary

 A common problem in machine learning where a model learns the training data too well, including its noise and random fluctuations.
 An overfit model performs excellently on the training data but poorly on new, unseen data because it fails to generalize effectively.

-Section P.containing21 terms
+Section P.containing26 terms

 P-Value

-In statistical hypothesis testing, the p-value is a number that indicates the probability of observing results as extreme as, or more extreme than, those obtained, *if* the null hypothesis were actually true.
-A low p-value (typically below 0.05) is often considered evidence against the null hypothesis.
+In statistical hypothesis testing, the p-value is a number that indicates the probability of observing results as extreme as, or more extreme than, those obtained, if the null hypothesis were actually true.

 Pandas